-Work sample videos that give an overview of the organization or project are accepted and encouraged.
+Work sample audio or videos (no more than 3 each) that give an overview of the organization or project are accepted and encouraged.
 Highlight reels and compilation audio or video samples featuring more than one artist or performance are permitted.
-You may submit up to 3 video samples and up to 2 audio samples.
-Each video or audio sample must not exceed 3 minutes.
 If the audio or video selection exceeds three minutes, indicate which three-minute segment you would like to be reviewed.
 If not indicated, panelists will be directed to review the first three minutes of the selection.